-In 2012, the autumnal equinox occurs September 22, when the sun will cross the equator and head towards its lowest point of the year in December (Northern Hemisphere).
-On the 22nd, the sun will rise exactly in the east, shine for exactly 12 hours, and set exactly in the west.
-Everywhere on earth will experience 12 hours of light and 12 of darkness.
-This is the date on which the sun enters the sign of Libra, the balance, an appropriate symbol of this astronomical evevt.
+In 2019, the autumnal equinox occurs September 23, when the sun will cross the equator and head towards its lowest point of the year in December (Northern Hemisphere).
+On that date, the sun will rise exactly in the east, shine for 12 hours, and set exactly in the west.
+Everywhere on earth will experience close to 12 hours of light and 12 of darkness.
+Exact times vary from place to place due to light refraction and other factors.
+This is the date on which the sun enters the sign of Libra, the balance, an appropriate symbol of this astronomical event.
 Because the earth wobbles a bit on its axis, the date of the equinox varies slightly from year to year.

 Fall is the time of harvest, and in Europe, the equinox was a period of celebration known as Harvest Home.
 Numerous megaliths and tombs, such as Stonehenge, built in prehistoric times, were organized around the solstices and equinoxes.
 However, much technological knowledge was lost over the eons, and in the middle ages, since most peasants weren’t able to do astronomical calculations, the date of the festival was set to September 25, which the Church named Michaelmas.
 Various traditions sprang up in different countries.
 Modern misconceptions aside, there is no evidence that human sacrifice was ever a part of Harvest Home traditions.
 But there were many mock sacrifices involving effigies of various sorts.